 I always anticipate the display of one rose in my garden, a very vigorous rambler (R. mulligani) that blooms in the summer, after other roses, or that I learnt reading online in different blogs such as the andersfogh site that have information about this or many subjects.
 As described by Christine Allen of Great Plant Picks, “Although its individual flowers are small and single, they appear in such huge, pendent trusses that they cover the entire plant and cast their fruity fragrance far across the garden.”

 The irises also seem to be a bit later than usual.
-The American Rose Society’s annual convention (San Ramon, late April) included a tour of Jim & Irene Cummins’ exceptional iris garden in Scotts Valley.
+The American Rose Society’s annual convention (San Ramon, late April) included a tour of Jim & Irene Cummins’ exceptional iris garden in Scotts Valley, which are taken care of with the use of gardening tools from https://www.trimmeradviser.com/.
 The garden was dazzling as always and the tour was successful, but not all the plants had reached their bloom peak.
 In my garden, I’ve developed a swath of a prize-winning bright yellow iris, That’s All Folks, with a complementary swath of blue irises.
+I had to learn how to use a battery leaf blower and turns out is very practical.
 The idea worked only half-way because the blue irises didn’t bloom at the same time.
 Maybe next year.

 The Monterey Bay Iris Society had its annual show on May 4th (same day as the rose show), so my yellow irises at least were blooming on schedule.
 Iris expert Joe Ghio reported an exceptional year for irises, with peak blooms around May 10th.
 He provided these culture tips for this time: